 m = empirical factor accounts for potential base instability effects in deeper excavations for the soft clays.

-m is usually estimated to be equal to the 0.4 for the Ns values of more than 6 and the excavation is underlain through deep soft clay.
+m is usually estimated to be equal to 0.4 for the Ns values of more than 6, and the excavation is underlain through deep soft clay.
 In other situations, m is estimated at 1 (Peck, 1969).
 The soil failure development below the base of the excavation can’t be accounted for by the procedure used by Terzaghi and Peck (1967) diagrams.
-The equation of Henkel (1971) was used for the calculation of the value of KA and the maximum pressure ordinate for the case of soft to medium clay.
+The equation of Henkel (1971) was used to calculate the value of KA and the maximum pressure ordinate for the case of soft to medium clay.

 The coefficient of total stress earth pressure has been evaluated by using Henkel’s equation